Definition of Criminal Trespass

 - Conflicting communications given to the accused;

-If you have been charged with a trespass in Jacksonville, Florida, a Jacksonville criminal attorney may be able to assist you in contesting the charge or mitigating the possible penalties.
-Contact Hussein & Webber, PL today for a free consultation.
+If you have been charged with trespass in Jacksonville, Orlando, or the surrounding counties of northeast and central Florida, contact Hussein & Webber, PL for a free consultation.